 - The "Credit Union Small Business Jobs Creation Act" (H.R.
 688): Re-introduced in February 2013 by Reps.
 Ed Royce (R-CA) and Carolyn McCarthy (D-NY).
 The bill would lift the arbitrary member business lending cap from 12.25 to 27.5% of total assets.
 Similar legislation (S.968) was introduced by Senator Mark Udall (D-CO) and a bipartisan group of Senators in May 2013.
 Under these bills, credit unions would need to meet the following criteria to be deemed eligible:

 - Must be considered well capitalized [currently 7% net worth ratio]

 - Must have at least 5 years of member business lending experience

 - Must be at or above 80 % of the current 12.25% cap for at least 1 year prior to applying

 - Must be able to demonstrate sound underwriting and servicing based on historical performance and strong leadership management

-On March 13, 2014, Reps.
-Ed Royce (R-CA) and Jared Huffman (D-CA) introduced legislation to exempt certain residential loans from credit unions’ federal statutory cap on member business lending.
-The “Credit Union Residential Loan Parity Act” (H.R.
-4226) would exempt loans for non-owner-occupied, one- to four-unit dwellings from credit unions’ statutory MBL cap, making it possible for credit unions to lend more to small businesses without running up against the current cap.
+- The "Credit Union Residential Loan Parity Act" (H.R.
+4226): On March 13, 2014, Reps.
+Ed Royce (R-CA) and Jared Huffman (D-CA) introduced legislation to exempt certain residential loans from credit unions' federal statutory cap on member business lending.
+The bill would exempt loans for non-owner-occupied, one- to four-unit dwellings from credit unions' statutory MBL cap, making it possible for credit unions to lend more to small businesses without running up against the current cap.

 NAFCU has a strong history of supporting credit union member business lending and has testified before the Senate Banking and House Financial Services Committees on the importance of this issue.
 NAFCU would also support alternatives to a straight member business lending cap lift such as raising the minimum loan amount that would count against the member business lending cap.